Artikunazo/Artikunazo/README.md

  1. **Dummy Bank ([Project URL](https://artikunazo-dummybank.netlify.app/#/))**: Bank dummy application offers products such as: Car Loan, Mortgages and Credit Card.
 It was developed based on my banking experience.
 Built with Angular v20, TypeScript, Tailwind and PrimeNG.

  2. **Dashboard Kanban ([Project URL](https://dashboard-kanban-two.vercel.app/))**: A fullstack application for Kanban dashboard to managment tasks with Kanban metodology.
-Using Springboot, Angular, MySQL, Java and Docker.
+Using Springboot, Angular,  Angular Material, NGRX, RXJS, MySQL, Java and Docker.

  3. **URL Shorter ([Project URL](https://github.com/Artikunazo/shorter-url))**: Application for convert a URL more shorter based on ID.
 The ID of URL shorted can be validated and show original URL.
-Tools used: Springboot, Angular, MySQL, Java and Docker.
+Tools used: Springboot, Angular, RxJs, MySQL, Java and Docker.

 ## Skills 🛠️